Alison Holcomb designed I-502 and the state changed the terms

 Holcomb met with Lt.
 Governor Gavin Newsom and others who crafted California’s Proposition 64 which passed by a large margin.
 In January, 2018, commercial stores for marijuana will open and residents express fear of what will happen in such a large state.

 After the initiative, Holcomb became Director of the ACLU’s Campaign for Smart Justice, targeting the United States’ high rate of incarceration.
-The goal will become attainable, but only if we find ways to bring down America’s drug use which far exceeds other countries.
+The great irony is that goal is attainable only if we find ways to bring down America’s drug use which far exceeds other countries.
 Former Vice-President Joe Biden said: “If we could wave a wand and do anything to deal with violent crime in America, if you had said to eliminate drug abuse, you would eliminate a significant portion of the violent crime in America….the correlation between violence and drugs is well established.”

 Recently Vox.com published articles showing that violent crime, not the “war on drugs,” contributes to mass incarceration.